objectsyndicate/ioTank-101/README.md

 UV is important for other chemical reactions in various plants.

 Detecting these subtilites is almost impossible with the naked eye.
 More expensive 'quanta' sensors offer better resolution, but for a high pricepoint.
 The ioTank101 provides similar functionality in a more affordable and open package.
+Not to mention a open platform to hook up a quanta sensor if you choose.

 ioTank-101 is now among the eco-system of open source agriculture solutions Object Syndicate provides to the masses!